Portee: 6-pounder anti-tank gun portée

-An Ordnance QF 6 pounder (57 mm) anti-tank gun mounted on a Bedford QLT 3-ton lorry or Austin K5 3 ton lorry.
+An Ordnance QF 6 pounder (57 mm) anti-tank gun, mounted on a Bedford QLT 3-ton lorry or Austin K5 3-ton lorry.
 Both vehicles had a special frame-only body carrying the gun, crew, ammunition and the rarely used side shields.
-A F60 or C60 with cut down number 13 cab was similarly used.
-The size and weight of the new gun led to it being dismounted before going into action more often than the smaller 2-pounder.
+A Canadian Military Pattern lorry (CMP) Ford F60 or Chevrolet C60 with cut down number 13 cab was similarly used.
+The size and weight of the new gun led to it being dismounted before going into action more often than the smaller and lighter 2-pounder.